speranzaaa/STS-CDMO/README.md

 The problem was tackled using three combinatorial optimization paradigms:
 - Constraint Programming (CP)
 - Satisfiability/Satisfiability Modulo Theories (SAT/SMT)
-- Mixed-Integer Linear Programming (MIP)
+- Mixed-Integer Linear Programming (MILP)

 An optional objective was also considered: minimizing the unbalance between home and away games for each team.